tdowrick/ScouseTom/Results_System_Characterisation_Resistor_phantom__.md

 ##Modes/Experimental Data

+Each of the modes of operation previously described have been used in experimental settings.
+'Standard' time difference EIT data was collected for imaging stroke in a rat model \cite{Dowrick_2016} .
+Using 100\( \mu \)A at 2kHz and ~60 injection pairs, a frame of EIT data was recorded every minute, over 30 minutes.
+A haemorrhage model was triggered at the 10 minute mark.
 ###1 figure/pane for each 'mode':
 * convential EIT mode - Tanks \ref{nntankrec} , Rat stroke, Human Stroke (no images)
 * Triggered - EPs rat cortex (mayo), Epilepsy Anna V, VEPS Anna WW